Multi-Channel Video Installation | 2018-19

 Expansive in scope and minimal in style, Center-Surround is an empathy-building meditation on the apocalyptic sublime.
 The juxtaposed videos physically embody a level of violence which is usually experienced in the abstract: world-shattering apocalypse.
 Using martial artists to metaphorically re-enact the nuclear arms race within a stylized framework, Center-Surround invites viewers to feel, in a small way, each of these terrifying weapons, not as abstractions or cinematic fictions, but as complex interactions between very real human beings.

 January 9 - 12, 2019 - Center-Surround included in the New Ear Festival at Fridman Gallery, NYC

 October 2018 - January 2019 - Center-Surround is part of Superbloom, at New Mexico State University in Las Cruces NM

-Fall 2019 - Stevens Institute of Technology, Hoboken NJ
+August 2019 - Stevens Institute of Technology as part of Reinventing Civil Defense, Hoboken NJ